idolopafersa/Projecto1-ScripOSINT/README.md

 # Projecto1-ScripOSINT
 A project to learn some python
+\n
 Day1: this is awful, i only know java, fucking UMA